zml/docs/README.md

 ## REQUIREMENTS:

-- python: only if you want to COMMIT changes
-- bazel : for building zig docs
+- python: for translating smd <--> md
-- zig : for building the docs with Zine
+- zig 0.13.0: for building the docs with Zine

 ## HOW TO EDIT WITH LIVE-PREVIEW & COMMIT DOCS